Want to meet other new mums in the area?

 Wednesday Post Natal Fitness at Windmill Hill Community Centre 10:30-11:30am

-£8 pay as you go or £28 for block of 4 (classes cant be carried over if you miss one from your block, you have 4 weeks to use it up)
+£28 for the 4 week term (classes cant be carried over if you miss any from your block)

 To book your place now, please email firstname.lastname@example.org